-3.2.
-Compound Description
+3.2 Compound Description

 Below outlines the compound and onsite facilities, what the compound is used for and what construction activities the compound will support, as shown in the detailed site plan in section 3.4 and Figure 5.
+The compound buildings will be single-storey, with the exception of one double-storey building located in the northwest portion of the compound area.
+The maximum height of the single storey buildings is 3.4 metres, and the maximum height of the double storey compound building will be 6.8 metres.
 The location and details of the compound are subject to minor layout changes if necessary and will remain generally in accordance with the approved CCP.
 Noting that any minor layout changes shall be consistent with the EPRs, Incorporated Document and EMF.

-3.2.1.
-Compound facilities
+3.2.1 Compound facilities

-The Compound is a single-storey facility.
 In line with the definition of a Construction Compound, a summary of proposed buildings and facilities within the compound include:

-- Office (2,500 m2) - Lunchroom and outdoor seating area (1,300 m2) - Ablution block (200 m2) - Training rooms - End of journey facilities, First Aid Room (within existing AK Lines club rooms) - External covered area for construction team toolbox and prestart meetings - External recreational open space area (6300 m2) for onsite NELNA workforce - Laydown areas for storage of construction plant and equipment and construction materials - Carpark for approximately 215 light vehicles including proportion of carparks with battery charging points for Electric Vehicles. - Existing sporting oval lighting system and localised ground level lighting for early morning and night works as required - Waste storage and recycling facilities - Solar PV will be installed on the roof of the site sheds and covered walkways connected to the electricity grid to power the compound.
-Battery storage will be included within an existing adjacent building.
+- Office (2,500 m2) - Lunchroom and outdoor seating area (1,300 m2) - Ablution block (200 m2) - Training rooms - End of journey facilities, First Aid Room (within existing AK Lines club rooms) - External covered area for construction team toolbox and prestart meetings - External recreational open space area (6300 m2) for onsite M80RRA workforce - Laydown areas for storage of construction plant and equipment and construction materials - Carpark for approximately 215 light vehicles including proportion of carparks with battery charging points for Electric Vehicles. - Existing sporting oval lighting system and localised ground level lighting for early morning and night works as required - Waste storage and recycling facilities - Solar PV will be installed on the roof of the site sheds and covered walkways connected to the electricity grid to power the compound.
+Battery storage will be included within an existing adjacent building. - Temporary storage of hazardous substances in contained areas, including lubricants and fuels for mechanical plant and equipment. - A physical screen covering the entire window will be added to all windows along the western wall of the compound and on the southern wall that overlooks residential properties.
+The windows will also be modified so they cannot be opened.

-3.2.2.
-Compound activities
+3.2.2 Compound activities